rx-72/Does-food-healthiness-factor-into-Recipe-Ratings/README.md

 | 412 broccoli casserole             | 306168 |        40 |            50969 | 2008-05-30 00:00:00 |         6 |               9 |                           5 |                194.8 |                20 |             6 |             32 |              22 |                    36 |                     3 |
 | millionaire pound cake             | 286009 |       120 |           461724 | 2008-02-12 00:00:00 |         7 |               7 |                           5 |                878.3 |                63 |           326 |             13 |              20 |                   123 |                    39 |
 | 2000 meatloaf                      | 475785 |        90 |          2202916 | 2012-03-06 00:00:00 |        17 |              13 |                           5 |                267   |                30 |            12 |             12 |              29 |

+(Note that we dropped columns in our above data head display (specifically columns "tags", "nutrition", "steps", "description", and "ingredients") since they contained information overflow for reference sake.
+Note these columns while dropped are still included in real dataframe.)

 #### Univariate Analysis

 We'll look at graphs for our newly created nutrition columns and our average ratings' column.